James4Ever0/notes/Everything you need to startup your media project꞉ viral video generator, viral video analyzer, trend analyzer, automated ema.md

 Check [docs on transformers pipelines](https://huggingface.co/transformers/v4.10.1/_modules/transformers/pipelines.html) for default and fine-tuned task-specific models for each pipeline.

 [Keybert](https://pypi.org/project/keybert/) uses "sentence-transformers".
 The author would advise either "all-MiniLM-L6-v2" for English documents or "paraphrase-multilingual-MiniLM-L12-v2" for multi-lingual documents or any other language.
 [Search](https://huggingface.co/models?pipeline_tag=summarization&sort=downloads&search=multi) for "multi" with tag "summarization in huggingface, then you would get huge models.
+A [mT5](https://huggingface.co/csebuetnlp/mT5_multilingual_XLSum) model is very large, size upto 2.33GB

 Keywords-image pairs can be used for CLIP model training.